Scientific Paper Retrieval with LLM-Guided Semantic-Based Ranking: Limitations

 \section{Limitations}

 While \Our shows strong performance and efficiency in scientific paper retrieval, it also has several limitations.
 First, our current studies limit to scientific paper retrieval dataset with only title and abstract, while retrieving full scientific papers could be more challenging due to the difficulties of effectively understanding long structured text.
-Second, \Our only consider scientific concepts as a set, while not considering their internal relationship which could bring more insights to paper and query understanding.
+Second, \Our only considers scientific concepts as a set, while not considering their internal relationship which could bring more insights to paper and query understanding.
 Third, although our use of LLMs is efficient, the reliance on prompting still introduces sensitivity to prompt design and model behavior, which may require tuning for different domains.
+Fourth, our experiments are done mainly on Computer Science domain corpora, because there is limited high-quality retrieval dataset available from other disciplines.
+We would like to argue that there is still a big gap in constructing paper retrieval benchmarks for different disciplines, which could be a research opportunity for future studies.
 Finally, we only focus on English scientific paper retrieval in the work, while it remains a challenge on multilingual or multi-modal (e.g., figures, tables) paper retrieval.